 These Outdoor Sensory Play Supplies Are Great Fun!

-This outdoor storage bin is one of my top things we own for playtime.
+This outdoor storage bin is one of the top things we own for playtime.
 We use it multiple times daily and include it in our outdoor water play.
 Which outdoor sensory supplies will you add to your playtime?

 Here is how the Reggio Emilia approach relates to sensory play.